wildcardjoker/PlayersGuide/Part4/level52/FinalBattle/README.md

 - There is one part of heroes but multiple parties of monsters.
 For now, build two monster parties: The first should have one skeleton.
 The second has two skeletons.
 - Start a battle with the heroes and the first party of monsters.
 When the heroes win, advance to the next party of monsters.
 If the heroes lose a battle, end the game.
 If the monsters lose a battle, move to the next battle unless it is the last.

+## Core Game: The Uncoded One

+It is time to put the final boss nto the game: The Uncoded One itself.
+We will add this in as a third battle.

+### The Uncoded One Objectives

+- Define a new type of monster: *The Uncoded One*.
+It should have `15 HP` and an *unrevalling* attack that randomly deals between 0 and 2 damage when used.
+(The Uncoded One ought to have more HP than the True Programmer, but much more than 15 HP means the Uncoded One wins everytime.
+We can adjust these numbers later.)
+- Add a third battle to the series that contains The Uncoded One.